MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-lro.md

 ---
-title: Long-running operatons
+title: Long-running operations in the Azure SDK for Java
-description: An overview of the Azure SDK for Java concepts related to long-running operatons
+description: An overview of the Azure SDK for Java concepts related to long-running operations
 author: anuchandy
 ms.date: 11/23/2020
 ms.topic: conceptual